Roger Smalling, D.Min

 Dirty politicking

-If a person wants a superior rank, he may be tempted to try to pull strings to get it.
-This is morally questionable and wastes time and energy for productive work.
+If a person wants a superior rank, he may be tempted to use his connections to get it.
+Such behavior is morally questionable and wastes time and energy for productive work.

 The term “evil practice” translates phaulon pragma, literally “foul business.”[4]
 “Dirty politicking” expresses it well.